 The term “Internet of Things” was first used by Kevin Ashton in 1999 when Auto-ID Center just appeared.
-The center worked on radio frequency identification (RFID) and sensor technologies, which has been credited for popularizing the concept of IoT.
+The centre worked on radio frequency identification (RFID) and sensor technologies, which has been credited for popularizing the concept of IoT.

 IoT is considered to be a concept of space which connects the analog world with the digital one.
-Internet of things determines our relationship with objects along with the very sense of these objects.
-This technology is not only a combination of a great variety of sensors and devices connected by wired and wireless networks - it is a close integration of virtual and real worlds in which people interact with objects.
+Internet of things determines our relationship with objects, along with the very sense of these objects.
+This technology is not only a combination of a great variety of sensors and devices connected by wired and wireless networks – it is a close integration of virtual and real worlds in which people interact with objects.
 IoT is probably being invented as a single network aimed at creating maximum comfort for people and reducing the consumption of resources.

-The most affordable IoT sports solutions include the following things: switching on/off of a signaling system via smartphone; fridges connected to the Internet; climate control systems or coffee machines set up with the help of the Internet through mobile phones, etc.
+The most affordable IoT sports solutions include the following things: switching on/off of a signalling system via smartphone; fridges connected to the Internet; climate control systems or coffee machines set up with the help of the Internet through mobile phones, etc.

 Some futurists and marketers have discussed putting special sensors into the body.
-These sensors will be able to analyze the state of health of a person and give commands to the objects around to make the person feel comfortable.
+These sensors will be able to analyse the state of health of a person and give commands to the objects around to make the person feel comfortable.
 For example, if your neck is getting stiff, sensors in your body are already aware of the problem with the blood supply.
-You recline in a chair, and it is already bending its back itself so that your neck is relaxed.
+You recline in a chair, and it is already bending back so that your neck is relaxed.

-IoT is not a technology revolution; rather, it is a great change in human behavior and their relationship with objects.
+IoT is not a technology revolution; rather, it is a great change in human behaviour and their relationship with objects.
 People start using technology and devices differently.
 IoT development is so visible in agriculture, logistics, smart cities, healthcare app development, etc. IoT helps monitor the health status: different sensors can measure blood pressure, heart rate, and even breathing rate.

 Let’s examine how IoT helps reinvent the future of fitness and gyms by introducing the new technology trends to the sports industry.